Updated Dec, 2015

 God is separating out his pillars from those lukewarm for his commandments!

 Then Ezra supported this call and all Judah swore to put away their strange wives and strange gods.
 Let us do the same today and put away our idols of men and turn back to the LORD our God!

 Please do not misunderstand; I am NOT advocating breaking up marriages today; we are under a different dispensation than the Mosaic Covenant.
 Yet if we are single we are NOT to knowingly marry the unconverted.

-I am insisting that we not marry outside the faith willfully, and I am advocating casting the sinful out of the assemblies.
+I We are not to marry outside the faith willfully, and those who do so should be cast out of the assemblies.